-The new GoPro Hero 5 action cameras have finally launched, and they look super exciting.
-But what are the key differences between the GoPro Hero 5 Black and Hero 5 Session, and which one should you buy?
-Let’s look at them both.
+The GoPro Hero 5 action cameras are available in two models: the Hero 5 Black and the Hero 5 Session.
+But what are the key differences between the two cameras and which one should you buy?
+Let’s look at them both in our Hero 5 Black vs. Hero 5 Session comparison.

 GoPro Hero 5 range overview